Shiny White Suburban

 *

-His answer was curt.
-He recommended I consider what the groundhog’s death might have looked like had white men not extirpated native rattlesnakes and wolves.
+He advised me to consider what the groundhog’s death might have looked like had white men not extirpated native rattlesnakes and wolves.
 Consider what it would have looked like had the groundhog been slowly poisoned, or ripped to shreds by a pack of dogs.
-The animal had not been caged and pumped full of chemicals to make it fit for consumption in an “enslaved environment” - instead, it had lived a natural life and died a natural death at the hand of a natural predator.
+The animal had not been caged and pumped full of chemicals to make it fit for consumption in an enslaved environment.
+Instead, it had lived a natural life and died a natural death at the hand of a natural predator.

 Attached to his message were photos of dark purple meat, vacuum-sealed, stacked neatly in a mini fridge.